Hisbaansay/Resilient_/README.md

 Fact-Check tweets instantly with Resilient

 ## Introduction
 Resilient is a chrome extension that allows users to fact-check tweets in real-time.
 The extension has an easy-to-use interface.
-A fact-check button is rendered when a user interacts with a tweet, and clicking the button fact-checks the tweet content using the <strong>OpenAI Gemini API.</strong>
+A fact-check button is rendered when a user interacts with a tweet, and clicking the button fact-checks the tweet content using the <strong>Gemini API.</strong>

 ## Tech Stack
 - React (Vite)